abodenha/c64_keyboard/README.md

 * Inst Del is Backspace

 There are also just some keys are too different from modern keys, and it's not clear what to do with them:
-* CRSR down and right send down and right arrow keys but you can't get to the up or left arrows just by holding shift (since shift+arrow means to select on modern systems)
+* CRSR down and right send down and right arrow keys, but you can't get to the up or left arrows just by holding shift (since shift+arrow means to select on modern systems)
 * Shift lock is NOT the same as a modern caps lock.
 It is electrically the same as just holding the left shift down.
 * F1 F3 F5 and F7 work as you'd expect, but there's no way to get to the even numbered keys since we need to be able to type shift+F1, etc as their own thing.